 - At least 17 and not past their 23rd birthday on 1 July of the year they would enter the academy;

 - No dependents.

 If you meet all of the above requirements, please continue to Step 3: Preliminary Application.

 If you are in high school but not old enough to apply, you may register with USNA.
 Once entered into the database, you will be forwarded information on the Naval Academy Summer Seminar during the winter of your junior year and be able to apply online during February and March.
 This application will also serve as a preliminary application to the Naval Academy.

 A preliminary application must be submitted to become an official candidate for next year's entering class.
 If you have applied for our Summer Seminar program, please do not submit a preliminary application, as these two applications are the same.

 After being designated as an official candidate for admission, all applicants will be notified by mail, typically in June before your senior year.
-Within your candidate letter will be important instructions on how to proceed with the application process (sent no earlier than mid-May).
+Within your candidate letter will be important instructions on how to proceed with the application process.

 Please ensure you have the following information on hand when completing the preliminary application.
 If you do not have this information we cannot properly process your application.
 Links are provided to help you look up some of the information.